Please Me: Background

 After releasing "Please Me" on February 15, 2019, Cardi B promised her fans a music video would be released soon.
 On March 1 that year, Cardi B made a video announcement, stating "she really loved what they did for this video" and "I really just wanted to do a video because I'm really feelin' myself".
 The accompanying music video was filmed in Los Angeles and premiered at 10 a.m.
 EST on March 1.
 It was directed by Florent Dechard and Mars, and was choreographed by Mars, Tanisha Scott and Phil Tayag.
-In the music video, Cardi B wears a purple leather jacket with fringe and a bustier; the look was inspired by Selena's look during her 1993 performance at the Memorial Coliseum in Corpus Christi, Texas, the cover of the album Selena Live!
+In the music video, Cardi B wears a purple leather jacket with fringe and a bustier; the look was inspired by Selena's during her 1993 performance at the Memorial Coliseum in Corpus Christi, Texas, the cover of the album Selena Live!
 (1993) and her wax figure at Madame Tussauds Hollywood.

 Synopsis

 The music video starts with a message that sets the location at Los Angeles, California, after a party at a taco restaurant.
 In the "neon-lit" music video Mars, wearing a pencil-thin mustache, is sitting with his friends eating tacos when Cardi B, holding a lollipop, enters the restaurant with her friends.
 Cardi B says she "should've slapped that bitch", who was talking "wild crazy", referencing an earlier incident.
 At this point, Cardi B and Mars exchange glances while the socialize with their respective groups of friends; nothing moves and "then the beat drops".
 Then, Cardi B and her four friends dance to draw the attention of Mars and his friends.
 Afterwards, Mars and Cardi B approach one another and perform several "suggestive dances and scenarios"; Cardi B is "twerking on the store counter, grinding on Mars, and sitting atop a slushy machine".
 Mars and his friends also dance to impress Cardi B and her friends.
 They leave the restaurant and enter an abandoned warehouse, where Cardi B and Mars kiss passionately on the hood of Cardi B's car before they get into different classic cars.
 In the final scene, the two groups socialize together as Cardi B and Mars sing to each other on their respective cars while driving through a tunnel.